Sounds simple doesn't it? Heart disease is the No. 1 cause of death in the United States. Stroke is the No. 5 cause of death in the United States.

 Be physically active every day

 Be physically active every day.
-Research has shown that 3–4 sessions per week, lasting on average 40 minutes per session, and involving moderate-to-vigorous-intensity physical activity can help lower blood pressure, lower cholesterol and keep your weight at a healthy level.
-But something IS better than nothing.
-If you're doing nothing now, start out slow.
-Even 10 minutes at a time may offer some health benefits.
+Research has shown that at least 150 minutes per week of moderate-intensity physical activity can help lower blood pressure, lower cholesterol and keep your weight at a healthy level.
+And something IS better than nothing.
+If you're inactive now, start out slow.
+Even a few minutes at a time may offer some health benefits.
 Studies show that people who have achieved even a moderate level of fitness are much less likely to die early than those with a low fitness level.

 Aim for a healthy weight